Related Topics

 Weatherization involves making upgrades and repairs to your home to enhance energy efficiency, lower overall energy consumption, and reduce your home utility bills.
 These enhancements may include everything from insulating your walls and attic to making heating system repairs to installing low-flow showerheads.

 While weatherizing your home won’t yield immediate cost savings, the money you save over time could be substantial.
-In fact, according to the U.S. Department of Energy (DOE), weatherization can lead to an annual energy savings of $372.6
+In fact, according to the U.S. Department of Energy (DOE), weatherization can lead to an annual energy savings of $372 as expressed in 2022 dollars.3

-Home weatherization costs money, but if you’re an older adult with low income, you may be able to get it for free through the Weatherization Assistance Program (WAP).
-Serving about 35,000 homes annually, WAP provides weatherization services to income-eligible households at no cost to them.
+Home weatherization costs money, but if you live on low income, you may be able to get it for free through the Weatherization Assistance Program (WAP).
+Serving about 32,000 homes annually, WAP provides weatherization services to income-eligible households at no cost to them.
 Homeowners, renters, and mobile-home owners are all able to apply for WAP, and priority is given to adults age 60 or older.
 Choose your state, tribe, or territory on this map to review eligibility guidelines and see if you qualify for help.

 3. Explore other energy assistance programs available in your state.